 I think that’s enough, a 1,000 word post is more than enough.
 But why don’t we take a moment to celebrate passing 1,000 views on my site!
 I don’t hear from you guys, but I see the stats, so thank you.
 I’ve always liked to write, I find it so gratifying to coherently illustrate thoughts, opinions, etc. it’s like a little game for me

-So thank you again, I hope you receive even a fraction of the incredible enjoyment I get from these blogs.
+So thank you again, I hope you receive even a fraction of the incredible joy from reading my posts as I get from writing them.